-Lockeland Table and Edley’s East, and Urban Cowboy Bed and Breakfast are a few of the new additions to the East Nashville scene.
+Lockeland Table, Edley’s East, and Urban Cowboy Bed and Breakfast are a few of the new additions to the East Nashville scene.
 Lockeland Table is located in a former beauty-parlor-turned-photo-gallery and is a home for creative, chef-driven cuisine in a comfortable neighborhood vibe.
 Right across the street from Lockeland Table, you will find Urban Cowboy.
 A unique bed and breakfast that also has a Public House open to guests and non-guests alike, serving wood fired food and craft cocktails.
 Adding to the 12South location, Edley’s East features a bigger bar, a vibe to match the community and different specials to add to the barbeque menu.

 Next to Edley’s East is the new Fat Bottom Brewery that makes beers that are bigger and sexier, that portray bold hop flavors and distinct aromas.
 Hit The Five Spot, which GQ called the “Most Stylish Dance Party in America,” or enjoy good food, great drinks and even better live music at The Crying Wolf.